 "Non-Campus Building or Property" is defined as buildings or property not part of the main campus or a separate campus, which is owned or controlled by the college; and used in support or in relation to the college's educational purposes, including students housing areas.
 For the purpose of gathering and classifying statistics for this report, properties listed as "non-campus" include global programs that are not classified as separate or branch campuses, as these properties are not physically attached to the main part of the campus.
+Hotels where the college housed students during COVID-19 quarantine periods are also considered noncampus properties during the times students were present.

-The term "Public Property" relates to offenses occurring on: All public property, including thoroughfares, streets, sidewalks, parks and parking facilities that are within the campus or immediately adjacent to and accessible from the campus.
+The term "Public Property" relates to offenses occurring on: All public property, including thoroughfares, streets, sidewalks, parks, and parking facilities that are within the campus or immediately adjacent to and accessible from the campus.
 Information on crimes occurring on "Public Property" is also collected from the Carlisle Police and other area law enforcement agencies.